 Apologies for any inconvenience while we track down the bug.
 Indiana: boring.
-Linguists reveal the 100 words that have shaped the English language 1 Roe The first word (5th c) 2 Lea Naming places (8th c) 3 And An early abbreviation (8th c)
+Linguists reveal the 100 words that have shaped the English language.
+1 Roe The first word (5th c) 2 Lea Naming places (8th c) 3 And An early abbreviation (8th c)

 An American Indian language with only about five speakers left — once dominant in this part of the West, then relegated to near extinction — has, since earlier this year, been shouting back to the world: Hey, we’re talking.
 (In Siletz that would be naa-ch’aa-ghit-’a.)
 “We don’t know where it’s going to go,” said Bud Lane, a tribe member who has been working on the online Siletz Dee-ni Talking Dictionary for nearly seven years, and recorded almost all of its 10,000-odd audio entries himself.

 Five Trends Shaping the Future of Language By Lawrence Baines Published in 2012 in THE FUTURIST 46(2), 42–47.
 Summary: Natural selection is as much a phenomenon in human language as it is in natural ecosystems.
 An ongoing “survival of the fittest” may lead to continuing expansion of image-based communications and the extinction of more than half the world’s languages by this century’s end.
 Just after I moved to Oklahoma three years ago, I was invited to a meeting of the state’s Department of Education to discuss Native American languages.
 I learned that, of the 37 or so Native American languages represented in the state, 22 are already extinct.
 Name Exchange - English to Japanese, Japanese name translation.
 Jake-leg.
 Q From Ray Franklin: Jake-leg is a very interesting word, a pejorative used by my Mississippi-born father to describe sloppy or inadequate work, and the person performing it.